 You can find financial information relating to Pan American in our comparative financial statements and MD&A for our most recently completed financial year.
-See our MD&A, financial statements and our annual information form (and United States Securities Exchange Commission filing in respect of the Form 40-F) for additional information about us.
+See our MD&A, financial statements and our annual information form for the year ended December 31, 2022 (the "Annual Information Form") (and the United States Securities and Exchange Commission filing on Form 40-F) for additional information about us.
 These documents are available on: